microsoft/Spartan/README.md

 with trusted setup, Spartan’s prover is 2× faster for arbitrary R1CS instances and 16× faster for data-parallel workloads.

-### Status
-Development is ongoing (PRs are welcome!).
-For example, the library does not yet offer APIs to specify an NP statement, but we will in the future offer standardized APIs and also integrate with a compiler that produces R1CS instances from high level programs.

 ### Implementation details
 `libspartan` uses [`merlin`](https://docs.rs/merlin/) to automate the Fiat-Shamir transform.
 We also introduce a new type called `RandomTape` that extends a `Transcript` in `merlin` to allow the prover's internal methods to produce private randomness using its private transcript without having to create `OsRng` objects throughout the code.
 An object of type `RandomTape` is initialized with a new random seed from `OsRng` for each proof produced by the library.